 Rushville is a very small city located in the state of Illinois.
 With a population of 2,902 people and two constituent neighborhoods, Rushville is the 416th largest community in Illinois.

 Unlike some cities, Rushville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Rushville are a mix of both white- and blue-collar jobs.
 Overall, Rushville is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Rushville who work in office and administrative support (16.23%), healthcare (8.20%), and law enforcement and fire fighting (8.03%).
+There are especially a lot of people living in Rushville who work in office and administrative support (15.61%), law enforcement and fire fighting (8.45%), and teaching (7.96%).

-The percentage of adults in Rushville with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.91% of adults in Rushville have a bachelor's degree or advanced degree.
+The education level of Rushville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.73% of adults 25 and older in Rushville have a college degree.

 The people who call Rushville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rushville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rushville include Irish, English, Italian, and French .
+Important ancestries of people in Rushville include German, Irish, English, Swedish, and Scottish.

 The most common language spoken in Rushville is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Italian and Polish.